You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 Delivery Shipping Terms: Destination will be as specified by the Purchaser and accepted by Company.
 All shipments will be DAP (Delivered at Place).
 Title and risk shall pass from Company to the Purchaser at the time when the Product is delivered to the Purchaser’s delivery location.
 The foregoing does not govern products delivered on consignment or deliveries of product to replace consigned inventory.

 Shipment Irregularities: Company will investigate claims submitted for shipment irregularities such as damages and incorrect quantities.
 These claims must be provided to Company with a signed notation of irregularity on the delivery receipt.
 The claim and signed notation must be received by Company within 30 days from the date of delivery.
-Claims received after 30 days will not be investigated, honored or paid.
+Claims received after 30 days will not be investigated, honoured or paid.
 When Purchaser makes a claim, all shipping cartons and packing material must be retained for examination by the Company.
-If Company determines the claim to be invalid, it will be denied and must be promptly repaid by the Customer.
+If Company determines the claim to be invalid, it will be denied and must be promptly repaid by the Purchaser.

 Rush Order Policy: On all Purchaser-generated rush orders, the Purchaser will pay or reimburse Company for transportation costs.
 The Purchaser will specify the preferred mode of transportation (i.e. ground or air, if applicable).
 Company will select the carrier and arrange for shipment.

-Returned Goods: While it is the policy of the Company to fully cooperate with any Purchaser who needs to return Product, some general rules must be set.
+Returned Products: While it is the policy of the Company to fully cooperate with any Purchaser who needs to return Product, some general rules must be set.
 No credit exists until a Company Credit Note is issued.
 No deduction, offset, or adjustment to any invoice may be made by the Purchaser except on the basis of a Company Credit Note.

-Return Conditions: Returns may be made on the following conditions:
+Product Return Conditions: Returns may be made on the following conditions: